revgrid/revgrid/etc/revgrid.api.md

     setRow?(rowIndex: number, dataRow?: DataModel.DataRow): void;
     // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration setValue?(schema: SchemaModel.Column, rowIndex: number, newValue: unknown): void;
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
-    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
-    // Warning: (tsdoc-reference-missing-dot) Expecting a period before the next component of a declaration reference
-    // Warning: (tsdoc-code-span-missing-delimiter) The code span is missing its closing backtick
-    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag toggleRow?(rowIndex: number, columnIndex?: number, toggle?: boolean): boolean | undefined;
 }

 // @public (undocumented)